ocsf/ocsf-docs/Articles/Defining and Using Observables.md

 Observables provide a way to enrich OCSF events so that important data can be easily found and queried rather than having to walk though the rather rich and potentially deeply nested structure of an event.
 Observables are _not_ meant as place to be information that not present in other locations in an event.
 It is, then, an optional query optimization that is common enough to warrant direct support in the OCSF schema.
 As an example, if one was looking across all events for presence if a set of IP addresses known to be indicators of compromise, instead of manually look for all occurrences of all attributes of type `ip_t`, or worse, all fields ending with `_ip`, one could query each events `observables` array for `type_id` 2 and the set of IP addresses.

 Observables are defined in event class and object definitions in the OCSF metaschema.
-This is done by associated a data type, data attribute, event class, or object with an observable `type_id`.
+This is done by associating a data type, data attribute, event class, or object with an observable `type_id`.

 ## Defining Observables
 The following ways to define observables are supported: